 Kate Webber was appointed as Director, Corporate and Strategic Services in August 2022.
 Corporate and Strategic Services is responsible for business support to the Office of the Public Guardian’s front line staff and executive management team.
 These support areas include Information Technology and Reporting, People and Engagement, Finance, Strategic Policy, Communications and Engagement, Client services and Corporate Administration.

 Kate is a senior executive with over 25 years experience in legal, risk, governance and shared services functions across the public and private sectors.
 Kate holds a Bachelor of Laws, as well as a Bachelor of Arts (History), and completed her MBA with the Macquarie Graduate School of Management.
 She holds post-graduate qualifications in Corporate Governance, and Applied Finance and Investment and is a graduate of the Australian Institute of Company Directors.
 Kate is a previous winner of the NSW Corporate Volunteer of the Year award, as a result of her efforts with a number of not for profit organisations supporting children and young people.

-Acting Director, Legal Services and Investigations: Samantha Shipman
+Acting Official Solicitor and Director, Legal Services and Investigations: Lauren Reibelt

-Samantha Shipman is A/Director Legal Services and Investigations at the Office of the Public Guardian.
-Samantha manages three teams of legal officers and investigators:
+Lauren Reibelt is the Acting Official Solicitor and Director of Legal Advocacy and Investigation Services at the Office of the Public Guardian.
+Lauren manages three teams of legal officers and investigators:

-- Children and Young People Team – perform individual child advocacy function for children and young people in the child protection system, including in courts and tribunals.
+- Children and Young People Team – legally trained officers who perform individual child advocacy functions for children and young people in child protection, youth justice, and education matters.